arangodb/python-arango/docs/transaction.rst

 Python-arango provides partial support for **transactions**, where incoming requests are queued in client-side memory and executed as a single, logical unit of work (ACID compliant).
-For more information on the HTTP REST API for transactions visit this `page <https://docs.arangodb.com/HTTP/Transaction>`__.
+Due to the limitations of ArangoDB's REST API, :ref:`Transaction` currently supports only writes, unless raw Javascript is executed (see example below).

 .. note::
-    Due to the limitations of ArangoDB's HTTP API, :ref:`Transaction` does not support result retrieval retrieval unless raw Javascript is executed (see example below).
+    The user should be mindful of the client-side memory while executing transactions with a large number of requests.

 .. warning::
     :ref:`Transaction` is still experimental and prone to API changes.

-**Example:**
+Here is an example showing how transactions can be executed:

 .. code-block:: python